Everest Base Camp Trek with Helicopter Return – 7 Days

 Similar to the classic Everest base camp trek, this package is ideal for trekking during the autumn and spring months.
 September, October, and November are highly recommended, as the mountains are stunningly picturesque during these times.
 Due to the influx of trekkers,

-it is advisable to make pre-bookings for the 7-day EBC Trek.
+It is advisable to make pre-bookings for the 7-day EBC Trek.
 Spring offers a different charm with blooming wildflowers and pleasant weather, making the 7-day Everest Base Camp Trek with Helicopter Return a serene experience.

 Trekking in January and December is challenging due to extreme cold and heavy snowfall, making even the short Everest Base Camp Trek difficult.
 Similarly, trekking in June and July is not feasible because of the slippery trails caused by the monsoon rains.